 For this reason, it makes sense why you might be tempted to choose between Hulu and Netflix.
 However, when it comes down to it, both companies are offering unique content with very little crossover.

 Here are 4 reasons to subscribe to both Hulu and Netflix:

 - If you want access to the latest movies and past seasons of TV shows, you’ll find them on Netflix.

 - If you want to stay up-to-date on the current TV shows, you will need to use Hulu.

-- The total combined cost is around $20 per month, if you subscribe to both.
+- The total combined cost is as little as $20 per month (ad supported), if you subscribe to both.

 - You’ll have access to almost all the video content you could want!

 These 2 streaming giants aren’t really competitors at all.
 In fact, they’re 2 individual companies that you can use in tandem to get a fairly complete TV and movie viewing experience from the comfort of your own home.

 Yes, you may occasionally want to supplement with content from other providers — but the basics will always be there if you subscribe to both Hulu and Netflix.

 - Cancel your cable (and potentially save hundreds of dollars per month).

 - Have a wide variety of options at all times (which is likely your goal of streaming shows in the first place).

 All over the world, people are “cutting the cord” and canceling their cable TV subscriptions in favor of getting video content entirely from the Internet.